balancer/docs-v3/docs/build-a-custom-amm/build-an-amm/extend-existing-pool-type-using-hooks.md

 }
 ```

+# Walkthrough of the development stages:

+## Determining Hook intent.
+A Hooks contract can serve multiple purposes and differ in implementation complexity.
+You need to determine which of the liquidity operations need to be enhanced with an either `before` or `after` hook.
+Once you have determined that, implement this behavior as part of the `getHookFlags()` function.

+## Set Hooks access control.
+Since hooks are standalone contracts, anyone can use them.
+It it suggested to validate the deployer of the pool or any other pool specific params during the `onRegister` hook.
+If the pool is deployed from a factory, the `factory` param is the factory address, if not it is the deployer eoa.

 ::: info
 remember, as outlined in the [Router section](/concepts/router/overview.html#routers), a Router can be any contract, so this Hook contract should ensure that whenever it calls the Router it is considered "trusted".
 :::

+The Vault calls `onComputeDynamicSwapFee` and forwards the `router` address.
+The Balancer Router stores the `msg.sender` and the Vault forwards it.
+However, this is only true for the routers developed by Balancer Labs.

+This verification is implemented as part of the `onlyTrustedRouter` which means the result from `IRouter(params.router).getSender()` can be trusted.

+Otherwise the measure of the `user`'s veBAL balance can be spoofed.

+## Implement hook logic.
+To measure the `users` veBAL balance, we read from the trusted router the current sender via `getSender()` and check the user's veBAL balance.
+If the user owns any veBAL, he has to pay a 0.1% swapFee.